survivejs/webpack-book/manuscript/advanced_techniques/01_understanding_chunks.md

 T> There's a [full example](https://github.com/survivejs-demos/lunr-demo) showing how it all goes together with lunr, React, and Webpack.

+T> Incidentally it is possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using lazy loading.
+PRPL (Push, Render, Pre-cache, Lazy-load) has been designed mobile web in mind and canbe implemented using webpack.

 ## Dynamic Loading with Webpack

 Beyond `require.ensure`, there's another type of `require` that you should be aware of.
 It's [require.context](https://webpack.js.org/configuration/entry-context/#context). `require.context` is a type of `require` which contents aren't known compile-time.